Skill-Based Few-Shot Selection for In-Context Learning: Ethics Statement

 \section{Ethics Statement}

 Due to the use of pre-trained language models, this work can be exposed to potential ethical risks associated with general deep learning models, such as social bias and privacy breaches.
-We suppose that our proposed method can be used to help alleviate these ethical issues for in-context learning, since it can better overcome the biases in the surface form of examples.
+We suppose this work would be helpful to alleviate potential ethical issues for in-context learning as it can better overcome the surface-form biases in example bank.